-Personal Legal Help With Family Law Matters
+Legal Help With Family Law Matters in Augusta

-Divorce And Asset Division
+Divorce & Asset Division

 We understand the complex nuances of high net worth divorce, including those that involve closely held businesses, stock options, retirement accounts, investment property, real estate and other significant assets.
 Let our lawyer answer all your questions such as: